-Exotic mammals, such as ferrets, need vaccinations for their routine care or for international travel.
-They are susceptible to distemper virus carried by dogs and cats and are legally required to have a yearly rabies vaccination in the state of Maryland.
-Ferrets can be sensitive to vaccines and it is not uncommon for them to have an allergic reaction to a vaccine, so it is important that they be evaluated by a veterinarian before getting vaccinated.
-It is important to make sure there is no other underlying illness, especially in older ferrets, to make sure they do not have an adverse reaction.
+Many exotic mammals, such as ferrets, must receive vaccinations for routine care or international travel.
+Ferrets are susceptible to distemper virus carried by dogs and cats, and are legally required to have a yearly rabies vaccination in the state of Maryland.
+It is not uncommon for ferrets to have an allergic reaction to a vaccine, so it is important they be evaluated by a veterinarian before getting vaccinated.
+It is also important to make certain there is no other underlying illness, especially in older ferrets, to ensure they do not have an adverse reaction.

-Occasionally certain species of birds may need vaccinations but is not a typical part of their routine care.
-If you have questions about vaccinations for your bird, this can be discussed during an exam.
+Occasionally, certain species of birds may need vaccinations, but this is not a typical part of their routine care.
+If you have questions about vaccinations for your bird, these should be discussed during an exam.